Nick 13

-Kearney Nick Jones, better known by his stage name Nick 13, is the lead vocalist, guitarist and main songwriter of psychobilly band Tiger Army, as well as a solo artist in the Americana/country genre.
+Kearney Nick Jones, better known by his stage name Nick 13, is the lead vocalist, guitarist and main songwriter of psychobilly band Tiger Army, as well as a solo artist in the alternative country genre.

 Career

 Tiger Army

 Tiger Army was signed to Hellcat Records in 1996 shortly after forming and released their self-titled full-length debut album in October 1999.
 That album was followed by 2001's Tiger Army II: Power of Moonlite, 2004's Tiger Army III: Ghost Tigers Rise and 2007's Music from Regions Beyond before leaving the label.
 Their latest album, V •••–, was released in 2016 on Luna Tone Records/Rise Records.

 Solo career

 In an interview, Nick 13 was asked why the sole songwriter for a band would launch a solo career.
 "The first person to give me the idea of a primary songwriter making a solo record was Paul Fenech of The Meteors," he said.
 "I always thought there was something cool about that: You write all the songs for the band, and there's a certain sound people expect.
 But while Tiger Army has always tested those kinds of boundaries, there are certain things that relate to heaviness and aggression that aren't part of my solo project, at all."
 When asked about the status of Tiger Army, he said, "Tiger Army aren't going anywhere—we will be back."

 His first full performance as a solo artist was at the Stagecoach Festival in Indio, California, in spring, 2010, where he opened for Merle Haggard and Ray Price.
 A handful of small club dates in California followed, leading up to an appearance at the Hootenanny Festival in Orange County just before Chuck Berry.
 Press reviews for both festival events were favorable.

 Nick revealed in an interview with No Depression that he had recorded with a wide-ranging group of notable musicians including Greg Leisz, Eddie Perez, Lloyd Green, Joshua Grange, and Mitch Marine.
 According to Nick's official Twitter page updates, album work continued as of December 2010.
 The album was co-produced by Greg Leisz and James Intveld.

 Following Nick's performance at South By Southwest, Sugar Hill Records announced that they would be releasing Nick's debut solo album on June 7, 2011.
 He kicked off touring in support of the album with two nights at The Troubadour in West Hollywood, followed by national touring through October 2011.